 - The normal cost of the permit will be waived by the Village.

 - The homeowner must obtain a permit from the Village before installation begins.
 Fill-out a Building Permit Application as well as a Plumbing Supplement form.
 Please submit both documents to the Building & Safety Division.
 For questions about obtaining a permit to install a check valve, contact the Building & Safety Division.
 To access the forms, please click here and here.

 - The work must be done by a licensed professional of the homeowner’s choosing.
 Additionally, all contractors must be licensed with the Village.
 To receive a Village license, contractors must fill-out a Contractor License Application form and pay a fee to the Building & Safety Division.
 To access the form, please click here.

 - The homeowner must present a paid invoice from their contractor showing the total cost of the check valve or overhead sewer device installation, a copy of their Village Permit, and a copy of the final inspection report in order to obtain reimbursement from the grant fund.
 Homeowners must also fill-out the Sewage Backflow Prevention Program Application in order to process their reimbursement.
 The reimbursement process will be administered by Village Hall (not the Building & Safety Division).
 To obtain your reimbursement, submit all relevant documents and forms to:

 9526 W. Irving Park Rd.

 Schiller Park, IL 60176

-To access the application form, please click here.
+To access the grant program application form, please click here.